ONS 2022 Innovation Awards – objectives, criteria and jury assessment

 General Rules and Criteria for the ONS innovation awards

-Innovations accepted for consideration by the jury, and thereby for publication on the ONS web site and in the ONS Innovation Guide, should relate to industry requirements as outlined above, and:
+Innovations accepted for consideration by the jury, and thereby for publication on the ONS web site, should relate to industry requirements as outlined above, and:

-- constitute products, services or process solutions and/or applications which are new/newly developed, including management systems and work processes
+- constitute products, services or process solutions and/or applications, including management systems and work processes, which are new/newly developed

 In order to achieve an effective and fair evaluation, the information requested must be submitted strictly in accordance with the specified format, which can be found on the ONS Innovation Awards website.

-The jury will allocate entries to the relevant awards (Innovation or SME Innovation).
-The following criterias will apply when evaluating the entries:
+The jury will allocate entries to the relevant awards (Innovation or SME Innovation) based on the information provided by the applicant.
+The following criteria will apply when evaluating the entries for both awards:

-- the added value by the introduction of the new product, service or process, and the level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or wider market)
+- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or global market)

-- its likely business benefit to the enterprises involved (both innovator and users of the innovation)
+- The added value by the introduction of the new product, service or process and its likely business benefit to the enterprises involved (both innovator and users of the innovation)

 Applicants must cover the above issues in their application.

 The jury deliberation is confidential.

 The decision is made by simple majority vote.
 The chair has a double vote.